 Doctoral research often opens up more questions than it answers, inviting young scientists to formulate questions, research topics and follow-on projects.
-As an ISOS PhD candidate you can experience first-hand what it takes to be an independent researcher: apply for your own funding via a so-called “Miniproposal” by initiating and developing your own research project, preferably interdisciplinary in nature and in collaboration with other PhD candidates.
+As an ISOS candidate you can experience first-hand what it takes to be an independent researcher: apply for your own funding via a so-called “Miniproposal” by initiating and developing your own research project, preferably interdisciplinary in nature and in collaboration with other doctoral candidates.

-PhD Miniproposals: One Step to Independent Research
+ISOS Miniproposals: One Step to Independent Research

 - your Miniproposal should be a well defined project, based on your own idea